-Street Art in London
+Street art in London

 London has one of the biggest and best collections of uncommissioned street art in the world.
 Local and international artists have decorated the streets of London with a staggering array of creative works, from miniature bronze statues to painted murals several storeys high.

 One of the most famous street artists to date is the anonymous Banksy, whose distinctive stencil artwork has regularly appeared in London for more than a decade.
-Some of the art makes a hard-hitting political point, while other works are extremely funny; often they are both.
+Some of his art makes a hard-hitting political point, while other works of his are extremely funny; often they are both.
 Due to his popularity, or unpopularity in some cases, many of the original Banksy pieces are no longer visible in London.

-Street Art in Shoreditch
+Street art in Shoreditch

-- Look out for the huge 30-foot (9.1-metre) bird and other intricate street artworks on Hanbury Street.
+- Look out for the huge 30ft (9.1-metre) bird on Hanbury Street.

 - Spot monster sculptures hidden on rooftops along Grey Eagle Street.

-Street Art in Croydon
+Street art in Croydon

-Memorial Street Art in London
+Memorial street art in London

 - Celebrate the life of Amy Winehouse in Camden, where you’ll find beautiful artworks by well-known artists including Pegasus, Bambi and Icarus.

-- See the stunning memorial dedicated to music legend David Bowie in his hometown of Brixton.
+- See the stunning memorial dedicated to music legend David Bowie in his home town of Brixton.

-Public Art in London
+Public art in London